 If you want to take this banana bread to the next level you could add 1/2 cup each of chopped walnuts and/or paleo dark chocolate chips.
 This time I just kept it simple and skipped those optional additions.

 The last step is to pour the batter into a parchment paper lined loaf pan before baking it.
 Be sure to let the banana bread cool a bit before digging in.

-I like to slice this coconut flour banana bread into portions then freeze them for later.
+I like to slice this paleo coconut flour banana bread into portions then freeze them for later.
 Defrost at room temperature, in the microwave, or in the oven for a quick and nutritious breakfast, snack, or dessert.

 This recipe works well in muffin form too.
 If you prefer to make muffins as opposed to a loaf, simply use a muffin tray and divide the batter evenly into 12 muffin cups with paper liners.
 You’ll need to reduce the baking time to 35 minutes if you go the muffin route instead.

-Or try these tasty banana pancakes.
-They’re easy to make and ideal for lazy weekend breakfasts or brunches.
+- These pancakes are easy to make and perfect for weekend breakfasts or brunches.

 Paleo Banana Bread (with Coconut Flour)